nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqld4.md

     driverconfig=myconfig.json

+### Basic Cqld4 driver options

+- **hosts** & **localdc** - (required unless using scb) - Set the endpoint and local datacenter name for the driver.
+  - example: `host=mydsehost localdc=testdc1`
+- **driverconfig** - (explained above) - set the configuration source for the driver.
+- **username** OR **userfile** - (optional, only one may be used) - If you need to specify a username but want to put it in a file instead, simply use the `userfile=myfile` option.
+It is not uncommon to say `userfile=userfile`.
+* **password** OR **passfile** - (optional, only one may be used) - Fi you need to specify a password but want to put it ina  file instead, simply use the `passfile=mypassfile` option.
+It is not uncommon to say `passfile=passfile`.
+* **showstmt** - enable per-statement diagnostics whic show as much of the statement as possible for the given statement type. *WARNING* - Do not use this for performance testing, only for diagnostics.
+* **maxpages** - configure the maximum number of pages allowed in a CQL result set.
+This is configured to `maxpages=1` by default, so that users will be aware of any paging that occurs by default.
+If you expect and want to allow paging in your operation, then set this number higher.
+A *synthetic* exception is generated as `UnexpectedPagingException` by default when the number of pages exceeds maxpages.

 ### Activity level Driver Config

 The activity parameters which are provided by the driver are exposed as `driver.<name>`.
 Any